yuvalmGS/gigaspaces-wiki-jekyll/xap97net/net-tutorial-part1.markdown

 # The Space Object

-XAP supports two types of objects that can interact with the Space, POCOs and Documents.
+XAP supports two types of objects that can interact with the Space, PONOs and Documents.

-# POCO
+# PONO

-Any POCO can be used to interact with the space.
-The POCO needs to implement a default constructor, setters and getters for every property you want to store in the Space.
+Any PONO can be used to interact with the space.
+The PONO needs to implement a default constructor, setters and getters for every property you want to store in the Space.

 {%highlight csharp%}